 Data replication requirements

-Before you can replicate data, you should confirm that specific requirements are met for both ONTAP Cloud systems and ONTAP clusters.
+Before you can replicate data, you should confirm that specific requirements are met for both Cloud Volumes ONTAP systems and ONTAP clusters.

 - Version requirements